csc309-2023wi/restify-p3/design-endpoints.md

         **Error Codes**

-        -   `400`: incorrect parameters
         -   `401`: user not logged in
-        -   `403`: user is not participant of any reservation (must either be guest or host)
+        -   `403`: user tries to access a notification of a different user or tries to read a notification that has already been cleared
+        -   `404`: nonexistent notification id